Exploring "The Intercultural Learning Space"...a Learning Space of the Future.

 And it’s a complex city.
 Not only does it provide a safe haven for people who have fled the conflict in Syria, but it requires all of the resources, services and amenities to support a large population – from water and electricity to hospitals and schools to supermarkets and cafes.
 When I visited the Za’atari camp just over a year ago, there were only 30,000 refugees.
 That was staggering at the time.
+Now it is home to approximately 120,000 people.
+As the conflict in Syria continues, two new media projects are documenting life inside the camp.
+In past week the UNHCR has started a new Twitter feed for the camp: @ZaatariCamp.
 Teachers.
 Leaders.
 Worldwide.
 Za'atari Camp (@ZaatariCamp) Empowering Refugees For A Brighter Future.
 Some moments are so instantly, indelibly etched into pop culture that they shape the way we think for years to come.

 We asked them to spend a week documenting daily life there.
 Now we are sharing their stories and their photos with you.
+To learn a bit more about some of the young people behind the cameras, here are their profiles, translated from Arabic into English, along with a few of their photos.
 Bridges to Understanding - Teachers Without Borders.
 Designing Effective Learning Spaces in Our School by Amanda Steinhardt on iBooks.
 7 ways to apply tech to refugee education.
 Refugees and migrants forced to flee persecution, war or economic instability often put education aside for a time — focusing instead on their basic needs for survival.

 But even when these individuals and families begin to think about learning again, access to quality education can be hard to come by.
 Refugee camps often lack teachers and are rarely set up to provide formal curriculum based education.
 Even schools in destination countries can find themselves overcrowded with students and lacking in teachers and supplies.
-Thousands of refugees are flooding across Syria’s border into neighboring Jordan and Lebanon, civil war continues to displace thousands in Somalia, and refugee camps are turning into permanent homes for generations of families.
-But technologists and education champions are looking for new and innovative ways to intervene through tech to ensure a quality education.
 How Students Benefit From Using Social Media.
 A lot of criticism has been leveled at social media and the effect it has on the way students process and retain information, as well as how distracting it can be.